tc39/notes/meetings/2016-05/may-24.md

 BT: Why was the PR rejected then?

-MS: The reason the standard exists is to agree on behavior.
+MLS: The reason the standard exists is to agree on behavior.
 I agreed on Firefox request because it allows them to participate.

 _etherpad down, 30s_